shayan-shabani/DiffTaichi-Jumping-Robot/README.md

 # DiffTaichi Jumping Robot

 This repository contains a DiffTaichi simulation project for a human-skeleton robot that jumps using open-loop control.
-The project builds upon previous labs by evolving the robot's shape and topology and then introducing time‑based actuation to generate rhythmic jumping behavior.
+The project evolves the robot's shape and topology and uses time‑based actuation to generate rhythmic jumping behavior.

 ## Overview